 Hallelujah, people!
-All praise be to the kind and merciful souls of Damon Lindelof and Tom Perrotta, who saw it fit for us all to get a much-needed win in a series committed to dealing with loss.
+Praise be to the kind and merciful souls of Damon Lindelof and Tom Perrotta, who saw it fit for us all to get a much-needed win in a series committed to dealing with loss.
 Hope was abounding during the 62-minute episode from the second Kevin sprang up from the tub of his hotel room, indicating that, at the very least, we would be immediately addressing last week’s cliffhanger ending.
 Yet just because Kevin was doing battle with Patti, that didn’t mean he would win, or even that we would learn who the victor was this week.
 As the episode progressed, with roadblocks being thrown up left and right — Patti’s double, Virgil’s quenched thirst, the mysterious hangman — worries only intensified that we might spend another week without certainty regarding Kevin’s life-or-death state.

 Then he crawled up out of the ground, reborn a new man (for better or worse) and stared down a stunned Michael.
 Kevin is alive.
 As he was warned before pushing little girl Patti (Darby Camp) into the well, he may be forever changed, but at least he’s alive.
 Kevin has freed himself from his most powerful adversary and can now try to reunite with his freshly-made family.